Fasciola hepatica: Respiratory system

 F. hepatica has no respiratory organs: the adult flukes respire anaerobically (without oxygen).
 Glycogen taken from within the host is broken down by glycolysis to produce carbon dioxide and fatty acids.
 This process provides the fluke with energy.

 In contrast, the free-living miracidia stages of the parasite generally develop within oxygen-rich environments.
 The free-living stages of the parasite are thought to respire aerobically, to gain the most energy from their environment.

 Excretory system

-F. hepatica's excretory system contains a network of tubules surrounding one main excretory canal.
+The excretory system of F. hepatica contains a network of tubules surrounding one main excretory canal.
 This canal leads to the excretory pore at the posterior end of the fluke.
 This main canal branches into four sections within the dorsal and ventral regions of the body.
-The role of F. hepatica's excretory system is excretion and osmoregulation.
+The excretory system functions in excretion and osmoregulation.
 Each tubule within the excretory system is connected to a flame cell, otherwise known as protonephridia.
 These cells are modified parenchyme cells.
 In F. hepatica, their role is to perform excretion, but more importantly, osmoregulatory functions.
 Flame cells are therefore primarily used to remove excess water.